DeepExtremes/ExtremeEvents/scripts/workflow_v3.md

 - labelcube_ranked_pot0.01_ne0.1_cmp_S1_T3_2000_2012.zarr
 - labelcube_ranked_pot0.01_ne0.1_cmp_S1_T3_2010_2022.zarr

-The labels are then merged into a single mergedlabels cube.
+The labels are then merged into a single mergedlabels cube with `scripts/merge_labels.jl`.

+*Output*:
+- mergedlabels.zarr

 ### Compute statistics
 Statistics for all labelled events are computed and gathered in a unique table.

 ```
-sbatch stats_extremes.slurm
+sbatch stats_extremes_merged.slurm
 ```

 *Output*: